 Poor Elena (Dobrev) loses six parental figures through three seasons, although one of them is resurrected in season five.
 The Lockwood parents are killed in seasons one and three.
 Granny Bennett (Jasmine Guy) dies in season one, Abby (Persia White) abandons her daughter – as well as her foster son – all over again in season three, and fellow master absentee parent Rudy (Rick Worthy) is killed off early in season five, too.
 Kelly Donovan (Melinda Clarke) wins the CW Absentee Mom Award, appearing only four times to date.
 Her 18-year-old daughter Vicki (Kayla Ewell) dabbles with drugs to cope with her absence, while son Matt (Zach Roerig) kicks Kelly out after she fails to act like an adult after Vicki dies.
 When a high school junior has the power to kick his mother out, you know the family’s got issues.
 There’s no Mr. Donovan or any other Donovan to keep an eye on Matt.
 I ask myself how he pays the bills… Maybe he gets paid for vampire slaying.
 They could’ve at least have the Lockwoods take him in as a family friend, but I guess having a lower working class teen living by himself heightened the small-town realism… Once season 5 premieres, the only parent still alive and kicking is Liz (Marguerite MacIntyre), whose ex-husband left his family after coming out, then died in season three.

 Gossip Girl plays the same song, too: Blair was raised more by her housekeeper Dorota (Zuzanna Szadkowski) than her parents.
 Her mother sometimes commented negatively on her body in spite of knowing her daughter suffered from bulimia, while also avoiding honest talk with her on multiple occasions.
-Serena and Eric (Paolo) had to suffer through a number of reckless stepdads, including a drug-addicted one (they would play with his drugs as children, pretending it was snow).
+Serena and Eric (Paolo) had to suffer through a number of reckless stepdads and an absent-minded mom.
 In spite of his son’s efforts to build a better relationship with him, Bart Bass (Robert John Burke) has no regard for him to the point of kicking him out once.
-Nate’s parents try to prevent him from forming his own life plan so that his drug-addicted, embezzling-happy father can save himself from financial failure.
-Anne Archibald (Francie Swift) disappears through mid-season two (where?
-Did she realize she had been Stepford-ized?
-Where the hell did she go?).
+Nate’s parents use him as a pawn so that his drug-addicted, embezzling-happy father can save himself from financial failure.
+Stepford mom Anne Archibald (Francie Swift) disappears through mid-season two (where?
+And why does she leave her son behind?).
 Nate also has good-looking and evil maternal relatives, ouch.
-In several episodes, the teenaged characters drink alcohol in the middle of the day in front of their parents, who don’t say a thing.

 The problem is not that they’re writing bad parents.
 Bad parents are everywhere and that blows.
 Big time.
 If they wrote only great parents, they’d be writing a cotton-candy reality far less believable than what they already are.
 Still, all of the CW’s damned series lack adequate parental supervision.
 Most of the time, it is not even explored why they are such unfit guardians, they are just unfit/AWOL for the sake of being so or for the sake of maintaining the kids’ idiotic behaviour.
 Making a series which features at least more than two reliable parents wouldn’t undermine its interest factor.
 Realistic parents.
 Good parents that won’t always do the right thing and won’t always agree with their children, or some that at least that will be a constant presence in their home life.
 The teen characters’ mutual lack of strong parental figures is never played as something they could bond over, which could be an interesting part of their story if well-done.
 And even if the characters have bad parents, don’t underplay them so much.
 At least show them once in a while.